Poppro/PyreNet/README.md

+# PyreNet
+## About
-# C++ neural network static library.
-Developed as a simple, elegant, multi-purpose solution.
+In short, this is a C++ neural network static library developed as a simple, elegant, multi-purpose solution.

-This library offers a simple interface for home-cooked reinforcement based deep learning projects.
+To be a bit more elaborate, this library offers a simple interface for home-cooked reinforcement based deep learning projects.
 It is optimized for running in a multi-threaded environment, seeking to offer performance and simple, essential, features without the complexity endured from larger-scale libraries.
 This library does not currently support back propagation.

-# Quick Start
+## Quick Start

-## Installation
+### Installation
 The library should be built as a static c++ library.
 No additional dependencies are required.

-## Example Usage
+### Example Usage

 ```
 #include "PyreNet.h"